-We and are delighted that 100 per cent of our children either go on to further education or into employment.
-From Year 8, an independent careers advisor will start encouraging our students to think about the future.
+We and are delighted that in most years 100 per cent of our children either go on to further education or into employment.
+From Year 8, a careers teacher will start encouraging our students to think about the future.
 We have exceptionally good links with the local colleges and businesses in the area – many of whom come to talk to the children.
 We also take our pupils to open days so they can get a sense of what college life is like.
 In Year 10 and 11 all students also participate a work experience placement that is relevant to their interests and ambitions.

 Managing the Transition